Terry Smith (American football, born 1969)

-Terry M. Smith (born July 29, 1969) is an American college football coach and former player.
-He played college football at Penn State and is currently the associate head coach, defensive recruiting coordinator and Cornerbacks coach for his college alma mater.
+Terry M. Smith (born July 29, 1969) is an American college football coach and former player who is the interim head coach at Pennsylvania State University (Penn State).
+He was promoted to interim head coach of the Penn State Nittany Lions in October 2025, following the firing of James Franklin after a 3–3 start to the season.
+Smith was the associate head coach and cornerbacks coach at Penn State from 2021 to 2025.
+He played at Penn State as a wide receiver from 1987 to 1991.

 Early life

-Originally from Aliquippa, Pa, Smith and his family moved to Monroeville, Pa where he was a star quarterback for the Gateway Gators.
-Smith led the Gators to back-to-back WPIAL football titles in 1985 and 1986.
+Originally from Aliquippa, Pennsylvania, Smith and his family moved to Monroeville, Pennsylvania, where he was a star quarterback at Gateway High School.
+Smith led the Gateway Gators to back-to-back Western Pennsylvania Interscholastic Athletic League (WPIAL) football titles in 1985 and 1986.
 Considered one of the greatest WPIAL championships ever played, the 1986 game featured an undefeated Gateway team and a North Hills team that was ranked No. 1 by USA Today.
-Smith scored Gateways only touchdown as they defeated North Hills 7–6.
+Smith scored Gateway's only touchdown as they defeated North Hills 7–6.

+Playing career

-College playing career
+College

-Nicknamed Superfly, Smith, was a four-year letter winner from 1988–91 with the Nittany Lions who still ranks among the schools’ best with 108 career receptions and 15 receiving touchdowns.
+Nicknamed Superfly, Smith was a four-year letter winner from 1988 to 1991 with the Nittany Lions, ranking among the school's best with 108 career receptions and 15 receiving touchdowns.
 During the 1991 season, posting a 40-yard dash time of 4.4 seconds, Smith came up big against USC, grabbing 10 receptions to tie a Penn State single-game mark and gaining 165 yards to set a new school record.
-His Senior season, Smith broke school records with 55 catches for 846 yards and eight scores, helping Penn State to an 11–2 record and a Fiesta Bowl victory over Tennessee.
-After breaking the single season receptions record in a game against Rutgers, Joe Paterno said about Smith, "I don't know whether there's a better wideout in the country as far as what he does.
+During his senior season, Smith broke school records with 55 catches for 846 yards and eight scores, helping Penn State to an 11–2 record and a Fiesta Bowl victory over Tennessee.
+After breaking the single-season receptions record in a game against Rutgers, Joe Paterno said about Smith, "I don't know whether there's a better wideout in the country as far as what he does.
 He catches the ball, he blocks, he runs with the ball, he's in the football game -- he's just a great player."

-Professional playing career
+Professional

+National Football League

+Smith was drafted by the Washington Redskins in the 11th round of the 1992 NFL draft.